 These islands offer the absolutely perfect place to unwind after a good few days of safari.
 More than just expansive sandy white beaches and gloriously temperate waters, Zanzibar’s islands also offer some unique and fascinating tourist destinations.
 Stone Town, the old quarter of Zanzibar City on the Western Coast of Unguja is a wonderful place to spend a day or two immersing oneself in the culture and old worldliness of an island time forgot.
 The buildings and architecture weave the story of colonial rule and eventual independence beautifully and there are some superbly well appointed hotels to make your stay here very comfortable indeed.

 The other attractions are the stunning and very spoiling and relaxing beach get aways that dot the islands beaches and coves.
 We have included a selection of our favorites for you to chose from.
 The climate is typically tropical, with hot and humid weather largely the order of the day year round.
 The Tanzanian “Green Season” extends to Zanzibar as well and rains tend to fall here from March to May and can be quite heavy in April.
-As a muslim destination, it is also worth keep an eye out for the festival of Ramadan, during which much of the islands slow down and this can be quite limiting.
+It is also worth keeping an eye out for the festival of Ramadan, during which much of the islands slow down and this can be quite limiting to holidaymakers.